 Here is my guide to How to Treat Yourself in Kathmandu after your Trek

-Tea House Hike: The Food
+Nepal Tea Houses: The Food

-Let’s start with the good news – the everest base camp trek food was a lot better than I expected!
+Let’s start with the good news – the Everest base camp trek food was a lot better than I expected!
 Even once we were quite high – albeit by then your appetite is pretty shot due to altitude.
 Even the biggest hungriest guys in our group barely ate at this point.

-There is of course quite a bit of variation in quality of the food on everest base camp trek as you stay in different tea houses throughout the trek.
+There is, of course, quite a bit of variation in quality of the food on Everest base camp trek as you stay in different tea houses throughout the trek.
 Breakfast tends to be included in the tea house cost and then you stop at a “restaurant” – normally another tea house – for lunch and then usually have dinner at your tea house.